2021 Hialeah shooting: Arrests

-On September 24, 2021, police arrested 22-year-old Miami Gardens resident Davonte Barnes (born June 7, 1999) in connection to being the gunmen's lookout.
-A couple of weeks later on October 7, 20-year-old Miami Gardens resident Warneric Buckner (born May 18, 2001) was arrested and confessed to being one of the gunmen.
+On September 24, 2021, police arrested 22-year-old Miami Gardens resident Davonte Barnes (born 1998/1999) in connection to being the gunmen's lookout.
+A couple of weeks later on October 7, 20-year-old Miami Gardens resident Warneric Buckner (born 2000/2001) was arrested and confessed to being one of the gunmen.
 On December 15, 2021, all charges against him were dropped, because police continued to question him after he had requested an attorney, and he had given an incriminating statement before his attorney had arrived, in violation of his Miranda rights.
 Buckner would later be charged with the unrelated murder of a six-year-old girl, in another mass shooting outside a party.
 In November 2023, Davonte Barnes was sentenced to life in prison after he was convicted of three counts of second degree murder and 20 counts of second degree attempted murder two months earlier.

 On June 13, 2024, four individuals were arrested and charged in connection with the 2021 mass shooting.
-The suspects, identified as 30-year-old Allen Gregory Chambers Jr. of Miami (born 1993/94), 27-year-old Willie Zavon Hill of Opa-locka (born April 18, 1997), 31-year-old Jacarree Brian Green of Miami Gardens (born September 18, 1993), and 22-year-old Eugene Anthony Holmes of Miami-Dade (born January 23, 2002), face multiple charges, including three counts of first-degree murder, 20 counts of first-degree attempted murder, and one count of conspiracy to commit murder.
+The suspects, identified as 30-year-old Allen Gregory Chambers Jr. of Miami (born 1993/94), 27-year-old Willie Zavon Hill of Opa-locka (born 1996/1997), 30-year-old Jacarree Brian Green of Miami Gardens (born 1993/1994), and 22-year-old Eugene Anthony Holmes of Miami-Dade (born 2001/2002), faced multiple charges, including three counts of first-degree murder, 20 counts of first-degree attempted murder, and one count of conspiracy to commit murder.
 Hill was already in federal custody for possession of a firearm by a convicted felon at the time of his arrest, and was currently serving his sentence at FCI Coleman Medium.
 The arrest warrants were authorized by Assistant Miami-Dade State Attorney Khalil Quinan, with Miami-Dade Police investigator Alexandra Turnes leading the investigation.
 During a press conference, Miami-Dade State Attorney Katherine Fernandez Rundle emphasized that the attack was premeditated and targeted performers and attendees at the event.
 These arrests come three years after the initial incident and follow the earlier conviction of Barnes.
 The investigation remains ongoing, with Fernandez Rundle indicating that additional suspects may be charged in the future.